-If you would like to switchThis is what you should do:from our plan to: • Another Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from Astiva Health Premier HMO when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled Astiva Health Premier HMO when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: • Original Medicare without a separate Medicare prescription • Send us a written request to disenroll Contact Member Services if you need more information on how to do this. drug plan. • You can also contact Medicare , at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. • You will be disenrolled from Astiva Health Premier Plan HMO when your coverage in Original Medicare begins.
+If you would like to switch This is what you should do: from our plan to: Original Medicare Send us a written request to disenroll Contact without a separate Member Services if you need more information on Medicare prescription how to do this. drug plan.
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from Astiva Health Premier Plan HMO when your coverage in Original Medicare begins.